Eyevinn/media-event-filter/README.md

 # Media Event Filter

-A dependecy free package providing [HTMLMediaElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement) event interpretation: a single source of truth for UI state and KPI tracking, equal across all web platforms.
+A dependecy free package, providing [HTMLMediaElement](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement) event interpretation: a single source of truth for UI state and KPI tracking, equal across web platforms.

-Works in all modern browsers, including web environments like Chromecast, and Smart TVs (LG, Samsung).
+Works in modern browsers, including environments like Chromecast and Smart TV (LG, Samsung).

-Works together with popular player engines, like [shaka](https://github.com/shaka-project/shaka-player), [hls.js](https://github.com/video-dev/hls.js/), [dash.js](https://github.com/Dash-Industry-Forum/dash.js), and native MSE video playback.
+Works together with popular player engines: [shaka](https://github.com/shaka-project/shaka-player), [hls.js](https://github.com/video-dev/hls.js/), [dash.js](https://github.com/Dash-Industry-Forum/dash.js), and native MSE video playback.

 ## Why

-Make UI video playback state and KPI tracking easy.
+Make video playback UI state and KPI tracking easy.

 The HTML5 video element does not produce a consistent set of events that correspond to the updates required by trackers and user interfaces, like `loaded`, `buffering` or `seeking`.
-Different browsers, browser versions, and player engines will make the video element behave differently.
-Events are often emitted in an unpredictable manner regardless of what the specification says, in various edge cases.
-The media-event-filter wraps these differences, and provides an easy to consume API.
+The video element behaves differently across browsers, browser versions, and player engines.
+Events are often emitted in an unpredictable manner, regardless of what the specification says.
+The media-event-filter wraps these differences, and provides an API that is easy to consume.

 Adheres to the [Eyevinn Player Analytics Specification](https://github.com/Eyevinn/player-analytics-specification).